-Students enrolling in postgraduate courses which include formal instruction are required to attend the appropriate enrolment centre during the prescribed enrolment period† for authorization of course programme.
+Students enrolling in postgraduate courses which include formal instruction are required to attend the appropriate enrolment centre during the prescribed enrolment period[†] for authorization of course programme.

-Fees should be paid during the prescribed enrolment period but will be accepted without incurring a late fee during the first two weeks of First Term.
+Fees should be paid during the prescribed enrolment period but will be accepted without incurring a late fee during the first two weeks of Session 1.
 (For late fees see below.)
 No student is regarded as having completed an enrolment until fees have been paid.
 Fees will not be accepted (i.e. enrolment cannot be completed) after March 31 except with the express approval of the Registrar, which will be given in exceptional circumstances only.

-Payment of Fees by Term
+Payment of Fees by Session

-Students who are unable to pay their fees by the year may pay by the term in which case they are required to pay First Term course fees and other fees for the year within the first two weeks of First Term.
-Students paying under this arrangement will receive accounts from the University for Second and Third Term fees.
-These fees must be paid within the first two weeks of each term.
+Students who are unable to pay their fees by the year may pay by the session in which case they are required to pay Session 1 course fees and other fees for the year within the first two weeks of Session 1.
+Students paying under this arrangement will receive accounts from the University for Session 2 fees.
+These fees must be paid within the first two weeks of Session 2.